/ n8n Basics

 This note points back to practical work Aliensun Labs can build: systems that turn the idea into a clearer process, a stronger campaign layer, or a workflow that keeps moving.

-Connect follow-ups, lead paths, reminders, and reporting so the story keeps moving.
+Connect intake, follow-ups, reminders, routing, and reporting so useful work keeps moving.

 Voice Agents